Jonny Kim: Navy SEAL, Harvard doctor, NASA astronaut, and every Asian parent’s dream | campus.sg

 Achieving Meme-worthy Status from the Asian Community

-Soon after graduating from the NASA program, Jonny became an internet celebrity as his multiple accomplishments became known to the rest of the world.
+Soon after graduating from the NASA program, Jonny Kim became an internet celebrity as his multiple accomplishments became known to the rest of the world.
 Going along with the Asian stereotype, netizens joked that he still lacked other professions like being a lawyer or a classical musician.
 Others wanted to hide his accomplishments from their own parents.

 Jonny stated that he loved chasing adventure and getting out of his comfort zone, which is demonstrated by the fact that he changed his career path three times.
 His career aspirations were never motivated by seeking approval or obtaining medals.
 Now a father to three children, Jonny wants to encourage them to chase their dreams and follow their hearts.
-Jonny is proof that it’s never too late to try something new, no matter how daunting it may seem.